kuzzleio/sdk-csharp/doc/1/controllers/server/get-config/index.md

 Returns the current Kuzzle configuration.

 :::warning
-This route should only be accessible to administrators, as it might return sensitive information about the backend.
+This route should only be accessible to administrators, as it might returns sensitive information about the backend.
 :::

 ## Arguments